bridgerust/bridgerust/docs/migration_weaviate.md

-# Migrating from Weaviate to Kabod
+# Migrating from Weaviate to Embex

-Kabod provides a unified interface for Weaviate, abstracting away GraphQL complexity.
-This guide helps you migrate from Weaviate to Kabod.
+Embex provides a unified interface for Weaviate, abstracting away GraphQL complexity.
+This guide helps you migrate from Weaviate to Embex.

 ## Table of Contents